 Merge projects or import items from another project

-To merge projects, import content or structure from another NVivo project into an open project.
+To merge projects, import content or structure from one NVivo project into another, 'master' project.

 You can import content from projects created in:

-- Earlier versions of NVivo created on the Windows platform (NVivo 12, NVivo 11, NVivo 10, NVivo 9, NVivo 8, NVivo 7)
+- Earlier versions of NVivo created on the Windows platform (NVivo 11, NVivo 10, NVivo 9, NVivo 8, NVivo 7)

-NOTE You can't import a project from a newer version of NVivo into an older version.
-For example, you can't import an NVivo (Release 1) project into an NVivo 12 project.
+NOTE You can't import project from later versions into earlier versions.
+For example, you can't import an NVivo 12 project into an NVivo 11 project.

 CAUTION It is a good idea to make a backup copy of the project before importing.
-Project save and backup options
+Save and copy projects

 Import a project